GENERATION OF METEOROLOGICAL LOADS

 For the analysis, we can specify the size of the wind tunnel model space based on the height (H) of the building.

-We can set which structural elements and their level of detail to consider in the wind tunnel simulation.
-For example, we can specify whether the beam elements should appear in the model space with only their enclosing polygons or with their actual cross-sectional shapes.
+The user can indicate the structural elements and their level of detail to be considered in the wind tunnel simulation.
+For example, the user can specify whether the beam elements should appear in the model space with only their enclosing polygons or with their actual cross-sectional shapes.

 For the wind tunnel analysis, the meshing parameters can be set.